microsoft/pxt-ev3/docs/tutorials/city-shaper/robot-1.md

 Whenever you make a code change, the simulator will restart and you can preview what your code will do there.
 When you are ready, click **DOWNLOAD** and follow the instructions to transfer the code into your brick.

+**Remember** Take the driving base apart at the end of the session, so the other group can build it next time